-If the pups are overweight as pups; the extra weight can also put stress on the dog’s bones that may lead to hip and elbow dysplasia and other skeleton and joint problems.
+If the pups are overweight as pups; the extra weight can also put stress on the dog’s bones which may lead to hip and elbow dysplasia and other skeleton and joint problems.

 My dogs will run well over 100 miles on a working day.
 Weight is therefore not an issue keeping weight on can be which is why I always feed the best.

 Exercise: Lack of exercise can also be a cause of obesity.
 Dogs need both mental and physical stimulation to stay healthy and fit.
-Of course, the amount of exercise you give an older dog must be relative to the ability to declining muscle tone and bone deterioration.
+Of course, the amount of exercise you give an older dog must be relative to the ability taking into consideration declining muscle tone and bone deterioration.

-I totally believe neutering in puberty is intrinsically wrong and is always bad for the dogs overall well being, both physically and psychologically.
-We should wait until the dogs are physically and mentally mature, then make the decision on whether to neuter.
+I totally believe neutering in puberty is intrinsically wrong and is always bad for the dog’s overall well-being, both physically and psychologically.
+We should wait until the dogs are physically and mentally mature, then make the decision on whether to neuter them.
 However, it would be prudent to think long and hard.

 There are a number of arguments for neutering adult dogs.
 These include marking behaviour, mounting, roaming, seasons, aggression where the aggression is shown to be hormonal, and some medical reasons.
 However, there are alternatives such as tubal ligation Vasectomy and ovariohysterectomy that will neuter without losing vital hormones.

-It is worth reading my articles on neutering, before deciding to (3) Castrate or Spay The Dangers What always happens, and the vets and pro neutering lobbies deny this.
-Spaying and castration slows down the metabolism, with resultant weight gain if not carefully monitored.
-A strict diet and an exercise regime needs to be put in place if you do not want to end up with a seriously overweight dog.
+It is worth reading my articles on neutering, before deciding to (3) Castrate or Spay The Dangers What always happens, and the vets and pro-neutering lobbies deny this.
+Spaying and castration slow down the metabolism, with resultant weight gain if not carefully monitored.
+A strict diet and an exercise regime need to be put in place if you do not want to end up with a seriously overweight dog.
 In many cases, some dogs only have to look at food and they put on weight. with all the resultant medical problems and early death.

 It will also trigger conditions such as Cushing’s disease, Thyroid dysfunction, Arthritis, Cruciate ligament hip dysplasia and cancer to name just a few.

-Whilst at the Peterborough quite a few years ago, I visited the Joint Aid stand and talked with the representative about Kai.
-I bought a packet of joint aid and was totally amazed by the results.
-Kai is running around almost like a puppy.
-Should we have this sort of treatments for humans as well?
-I am not easily impressed but I have to say Winston and Porter and Joint Aid have given my dogs a totally new lease of life I was lost for words and the results came a short time after starting the supplement.
+So I researched and tested a number of brands the one that came top of the pack by a long way was Winston and Porter.
+I started Kai on Winston and Porter’s MAX STRENGTH Plus Dog Joint Supplement. and was totally amazed by the results.
+Kai was running around almost like a puppy.
+Should we have this sort of treatment for humans as well?
+I am not easily impressed but I have to say Winston and Porter have given my dogs a totally new lease of life I was lost for words and the results came a short time after starting the supplement.

 I would have to really be bowled over before I recommend any product these is one of the exceptions.
 Click on the pictures to go to their sites